romain-grecourt/helidon-docs/src/se/guides/upgrade_3x.md

 SDK clients by adding the dependency `io.helidon.integrations.oci.sdk:helidon-integrations-oci-sdk-cdi`.

-> [!NOTE]
-> See [Resolving compatibility issue with OCI
-> SDK](../../se/integrations/oci.xml#oci-compatibility)
-> for detailed information on how to work around this issue.

 - The MultiPart buffered readers have been deprecated ([See PR](https://github.com/oracle/helidon/pull/4096)).
 Use the MultiPart stream readers instead.

 ## Helidon Common